eth-sri/eth-sri.github.io/_blogposts/k2think.md

 ### Giving more weight to high-scoring math benchmarks

-Finally, K2-Think uses a custom metric they call “Micro-Avg.” to aggregate results over different math evaluations.
-This method of averaging, which weighs by the number of tasks in the datasets, introduces another bias.
-By construction, it gives disproportionate weight to Omni-Math-Hard due to its larger size, such that it accounts for about 66 percent of the total math score.
-Not only is this coincidentally K2-Think’s strongest benchmark, but it is also directly tied to the contamination issues discussed above.
+Finally, K2-Think reports aggregate math scores using a “micro average”, weighing each of the four benchmarks (AIME24, AIME25, HMMT, OmniMath-Hard) by their respective number of tasks instead of equally.
+While meant to quantify overall math ability of the model, such an average metric is heavily dominated by OmniMath-Hard (~66% of the total score).
+Not only is this K2-Think’s strongest benchmark, but it is also directly tied to the contamination issues discussed above.

 ### Our own evaluation

 To validate our analysis, we ran K2-Think on our MathArena benchmark in a fair comparison against other models.
-We followed the recommended hyperparameters for K2-Think, using temperature 1, p = 0.95, and 64,000 output tokens.
-The results show that while K2-Think is a competent model, it falls well short of the performance claimed in the paper and the popular media articles.
-In particular, it does not come close to matching DeepSeek v3.1 or GPT-OSS 120B, despite the authors’ claim to the contrary.
+We followed the recommended hyperparameters for K2-Think, using temperature 1, p = 0.95, and 64,000 output tokens. <strong>The results show that while K2-Think is a competent model, it falls well short of the performance claimed in the paper and the popular media articles.</strong> In particular, it is far from matching DeepSeek v3.1 or GPT-OSS 120B, despite the authors’ claim to the contrary.
 In fact, it shows that K2-Think’s math capabilities are not even on par with the smaller GPT-OSS 20B model.

 ![](/assets/blog/k2think/image.png){: .blogpost-img100}

+### Footnotes

+1: Since the K2-Think paper does not specify whether the thinking model was used for Qwen3-30B, it is possible that the authors evaluated the instruction-tuned variant instead.
+However, under that assumption, the reported numbers suddenly become implausibly high, raising further doubts about the validity of these comparisons.